Tunkhannock Area High School

 Tunkhannock Area High School lies in the valley of the Endless Mountains.
-The school is located at 135 Tiger Street, Tunkhannock in Wyoming County, Pennsylvania, United States.
+The school in Tunkhannock in Wyoming County, Pennsylvania, United States.
 It is the sole high school operated by the Tunkhannock Area School District.
-Enrollemnt was 921 for the 2020–21 school year.
+Enrollment was 890 for the 2022–23 school year.

 Tunkhannock Area High School students may choose to attend Susquehanna County Career and Technology Center for training in the construction and mechanical trades, cosmetology, Food Management and other careers.
 The Luzerne Intermediate Unit IU18 provides the school with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 Music program

 The music program at Tunkhannock High School allows students to develop into the study and performance of music through instruments and singing.
-The Drama and Music Department works together to perform their annual fall plays and spring musicals.
 The music program is highly respected, and one of the best in surrounding counties.
+As recorded in 2018-2019 school year 3/4 of the school district participate in the music department.